Cambodia–Thailand border: Since Cambodian independence

 Armed fighting broke out at various times from 2008 to 2011.
 As of September 2022, government officials said border demarcation had been completed in 13 areas, and that the remaining 11 were under negotiation.

 On 28 May 2025, one Royal Cambodian Army soldier was killed after a Thai patrol encountered Cambodian soldiers digging trenches.
 Both Cambodia and Thailand accused the other of trespassing on their respective territories and firing first.
 Phumtham Wechayachai, Thailand's Defense Minister, claimed that opening fire was not intended on both sides.
 Cambodia stated that it will litigate the dispute with the International Court of Justice.

 In July 2025, the conflict was reignited with both sides' military attacking each other.
 Thailand also sealed all land border crossings with Cambodia.
-Multiple civilians are reported to be killed.
-On 24 July 2025, Cambodian Prime Minister Hun Manet submitted a request to the United Nations Security Council to call for an urgent meeting to stop Thai's aggression.
-UNSC held the meeting on 25 July 2025.
-With mediation effort from 2025 ASEAN Chair country Malaysia, as well as call for cease fire from U.S. President Donald Trump to both countries, Hun Manet and Thailand Acting Prime Minister Phumtham Wechayachai met in Kuala Lumpur for a peace talk on 28 July 2025.
-Both countries have agreed on an immediate and unconditional ceasefire taking effect on on 29 July 2025.
+Multiple civilians were reported to be killed.
+On 24 July 2025, Cambodian Prime Minister Hun Manet submitted a request to the United Nations Security Council to call for an urgent meeting to stop Thai aggression.
+The UNSC held the meeting on 25 July 2025.
+With mediation effort from 2025 ASEAN Chair country Malaysia, as well as call for a ceasefire from U.S. President Donald Trump to both countries, Hun Manet and Thailand Acting Prime Minister Phumtham Wechayachai met in Kuala Lumpur for peace talks on 28 July 2025.
+Both countries agreed on an immediate and unconditional ceasefire taking effect on on 29 July 2025.
+On 8 December 2025, after both countries reported violations of the ceasefire, fighting across the border resumed until another ceasefire agreement was signed on 27 December.